-&lt;sup>262 Trends is a leading Belgian business journal, which publishes yearly rankings based on turnover, number of employees, three companies eventually sent a management response, while five trade union representatives shared their views about the score of their respective company.
+264 Trends is a leading Belgian business journal, which publishes yearly rankings based on turnover, number of employees, etc.

-&lt;sup>263 After an initial assessment of the human rights risks faced by the companies in the initial sample, one company was replaced because the research team felt that its risks were limited due to a strong reliance on local supply chains and automated production.
+265 After an initial assessment of the human rights risks faced by the companies in the initial sample, one company was replaced because the research team felt that its risks were limited due to a strong reliance on local supply chains and automated production.
 A second company was replaced because it had previously been assessed by CHRB.